Hushpuppi’s wife, Imams write judge as US court sentences fraudster today

 In her undated letter pleading for mercy on behalf of her husband, Regina Manneh, who is the mother of Hushpuppi’s youngest child, said his absence from home had left a void in the family.

 Ms Manneh is believed to have lived with Hushpuppi and their son, Raymond, in Dubai.
-Hushpuppi’s two older children lived with their separate mothers in the US and United Kingdom.
+Hushpuppi’s two older children lives with their separate mothers in the US and the United Kingdom (UK).

 Ms Manneh said she and her four-year-old son were on a visit to see relatives in Sweden when Hushpuppi was arrested in June 2020.